 After some setbacks, he won an administrative appeal.
 It was upheld.
 His nursing licenses were reinstated.

 Already facing health issues before this happened, Fetcho would soon lose a leg to diabetes.
 Still, the “Queen” would perform in ALF’s for those even facing greater obstacles.
-Soon afterwards, diabetes would claim not only his leg, but his life.
+Soon afterward, diabetes would claim not only his leg, but his life.

 Of course, the emotional consequences of standing up to the state took a physical toll.
 It had to.

-Stated John Castelli, the present day Wilton Manors realtor, “She was a legend in the South Florida area, who performed for over 44 years, generating love and laughter.”
+Stated John Castelli, the present-day Wilton Manors realtor, “She was a legend in the South Florida area, who performed for over 44 years, generating love and laughter.”